magento/magento2-page-builder/docs/create-basic-content-type/step-1-add-configuration.md

 ## The `elements` element

-The purpose of `<elements>` as defined within an appearance is to map the data from the content type's edit form to the content type's master format so that the values entered in the form can be stored and rendered correctly on the Admin stage and storefront.
-We will describe the `elements` in [Step 4: Add form](step-4-add-form.md)
+The `<elements>` element as defined within an `appearance` is to map the data from the content type's form editor to the content type's master format so that the values entered in the form can be stored and rendered correctly on the Admin stage and storefront.
+We discuss content type `elements` in [Step 4: Add form](step-4-add-form.md)

 ## Next